GodinNut/Ethereum-twitter-2022/README.md

 ## ethereum-twitter-2022-fall

+This is just the frontend code repository.
+The smart contract repository is here https://github.com/shahidcaan/blockchain-cwk

-To run the app, first create a file named .env in which add your PRIVATE_KEY generated from MetaMask and your API_KEY from alchemy.com.
-In addition add the code bellow in .env to avoid some errors that may appear.
+If you want to deploy the contract for yourself, you need to create a file named .env in which passing your PRIVATE_KEY generated from MetaMask and your API_KEY from, such as, alchemy.com.
+In addition, add the code bellow in .env to avoid some irrelevant errors that may appear.

     SKIP_PREFLIGHT_CHECK=true

     GENERATE_SOURCEMAP=false

-Then install all dependencies
+To run the frontend app, install all dependencies

     npm i

-once it's done, you can run the app by command
+once it's done, you can run the app locally by

     npm start
+or
+    npm run start

 It takes some time to fetch data from contract at the time you run the app, so please BE PATIENT.

-If something went wrong and the app did not start, remove "GENERATE_SOURCEMAP=false && " from scripts of "start" in package.json
+If something went wrong and the app did not start, remove "GENERATE_SOURCEMAP=false && " from the scripts of "start" in package.json